Is a market melt-up coming? Yep.

 But this won’t happen until interest rates rise, and for now, the Fed is doing “whatever it takes” to keep rates stapled to the floor.
 Literally everything hinges on this point alone: keeping rates low.

-To keep interest rates low, the Fed has two “tricks” up its sleeve.
+And to keep interest rates low, the Fed has two very powerful “tricks” up its sleeve.
 First, it artificially sets them low.

 Second, because interest rates rise when inflation rises, the Fed blatantly lies about U.S. inflation, a clever little Wall Street secret that I have made mathematically clear in a full report, The Inflation Lie.
 Full stop.
 Period.